pepellsd/pepellsd/README.md

 - 🌚 I’m Serafim Dyachenko
 - 👀 I’m interested in iron my cat and python
-- 🌱 I’m currently learning everything and some ML
+- 🌱 I’m currently learning everything and something
-- 📫 How to reach me telegram @comsomolec and email serafimdyachenko@gmail.com
+- 📫 How to reach me by  telegram @comsomolec or by email serafimdyachenko@gmail.com

 ### Technologies